Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

   : Table: Walls

+### Masonry Walls
-**Masonry Walls:** The most common kind of dungeon wall, masonry walls are usually at least 1 foot thick.
+The most common kind of dungeon wall, masonry walls are usually at least 1 foot thick.
 Often these ancient walls sport cracks and crevices, and sometimes dangerous slimes or small monsters live in these areas and wait for prey.
 Masonry walls stop all but the loudest noises.
 It takes a DC 20 Climb check to travel along a masonry wall.

+### Superior Masonry Walls
-**Superior Masonry Walls:** Sometimes masonry walls are better built (smoother, with tighter-fitting stones and less cracking), and occasionally these superior walls are covered with plaster or stucco.
+Sometimes masonry walls are better built
+(smoother, with tighter-fitting stones and less cracking), and occasionally these superior walls are covered with plaster or stucco.
 Covered walls often bear paintings, carved reliefs, or other decoration.
 Superior masonry walls are no more difficult to destroy than regular masonry walls but are more difficult to climb (DC 25).

+### Hewn Stone Walls
-**Hewn Stone Walls:** Such walls usually result when a chamber or passage is tunneled out from solid rock.
+Such walls usually result when a chamber or passage is tunneled out from solid rock.
 The rough surface of a hewn wall frequently provides minuscule ledges where fungus grows and fissures where vermin, bats, and subterranean snakes live.
 When such a